 Normally, I try to keep sets like this together, but I have found that every time I do I end up selling them separately since no one wants a set.
 So, this time I’ve done two completely different looks to the pieces.
 Last time was all about the dark color, while today I’m going to brighten things up.

 This piece has more wear to it than the dresser did.
 The doors were off a bit, more nicks and dents, but overall heavy and sturdy.

 The only prep work I did was to fix those blemishes and then give it a good cleaning.
 The veneer was in great shape, except for the top where it was peeling.
 I didn’t do much to that since it will be covered up.

 Same for the inside, a bit of sanding repair and a good cleaning and we’re good to go.
 I really debated on taking out the interior of this and turning into something else, but since it was still useful as-is I left it.

 First order of business in this French country armoire is to freshen up that interior.
-To do that I used my Manatee Gray to give it a clean feel like I did to my oak blanket chest.
+To do that I used my soft gray to give it a clean feel like I did to my oak blanket chest.
 Only one coat was needed.
 Yay!
-I love this paint.

-For the exterior I did the same washed treatment as I did on the matching dresser, but this time used Cotton and my Stubby Brush for a whitewashed effect.
+For the exterior I did the same washed treatment as I did on the matching dresser, but this time used white and my paint brush for a whitewashed effect.
 That was easy as well since this paint works like a dream.
 I even left all the hardware on and went over top of it as a glazing effect.